 Our final breakfast consisted of a rice-based dish, with sauteed mushroom-green bean mix on one side of the tray and a lentil-red pepper mix on the other; a roll with jam; and a small side of tropical fruit

-Despite my not-great photographs (when we went on our trip, I hadn’t known I was going to be launching a vegan travel blog!), the food was actually pretty decent!
-Although all of the meals tended toward blandness, everything was reasonably warm and fairly tasty, with a wide selection of dishes for each meal.
+Despite my not-great photographs (when we went on our trip, I hadn’t known I was going to be launching a vegan travel blog!), the food was actually tasty!
+Everything was served warm and tasted fresh, with a wide selection of dishes for each meal.
 Honestly, given our challenges of finding breakfasts in Japan, the breakfasts we had on ANA were downright yummy.
 If you (like me!) enjoy your food with some kick, though, I may recommend trying to track down some hot or soy sauce packets from the airport food court to bring aboard to kick the food up a notch.
 Furthermore, as someone who finds it virtually impossible to NOT finish my plate, you are given a LOT of food- I remember landing in Tokyo and feeling stuffed to the gills upon disembarking (...which did not stop me from eating a ridiculous amount of food there).

 Besides your meals, you are also given snacks intermittently throughout the flight.
 Shortly after boarding, everyone is given a rice puff snack (that was accidentally vegan!) and some type of snack-sized sandwich.
 On the flight to Tokyo, a flight attendant had (unbeknownst to us) removed our green sticker from our chair mid-flight, so we were given a ham sandwich (which we gave away to a very grateful Japanese man across the aisle).
 The original flight attendant, who had given us our Sticker o’ Veganism saw that our sticker, had been taken down and gave us a veggie and hummus sandwich.
 So, watch out to make sure your veggie sticker stays loudly and proudly on your chair back throughout the entire flight.